Jessica Ziu: Club career

 In October 2022 Ziu suffered an anterior cruciate ligament injury in a 2022–23 FA Women's League Cup fixture against London City Lionesses.

+Bristol City

+On 29 August 2025, West Ham announced that Ziu would spend the 2025-26 season on loan at WSL 2 club Bristol City.

 International career

 Youth

 Ziu represented Ireland at schoolgirl level while she attended Larkin Community College, Dublin City.
 At the FAI International Football Awards she was named 2018 Under-16 Women's International Player of the Year.

 Senior

 Ireland's senior national team coach Colin Bell called up Ziu for the first time in August 2018, for a home FIFA Women's World Cup qualifying fixture against Northern Ireland.
 "She's still very young.
 She's just turned 16, but needs to be in this environment," he said.
 She won her first cap in Ireland's 4–0 win, entering play as a 75th-minute substitute for Rianna Jarrett.

 On 9 October 2018, she played in Ireland's 4–0 friendly defeat by Poland in Ostróda, coming on for Jarrett on 53 minutes.
 She won a third senior cap in a 1–0 friendly defeat by Belgium, at San Pedro del Pinatar, Spain in January 2019.